All Episodes

 I want exactly as much energy consumption as people want to consume.

-I don't want to have government stepping in there and telling me that we're gonna make your life hell if you have a vehicle that gets less than forty miles per gallon.
+I don't want to have government stepping in there and telling me that we're going to make your life hell if you have a vehicle that gets less than 40 miles per gallon.

-I uh that that that that's uh and and so how so how about if I can make an alternate suggestion, how about we tax people at a fair and consistent rate no matter what they make?
+So how about, if I can make an alternate suggestion, how about we tax people at a fair and consistent rate, no matter what they make?

-But then tax those at a sensible rate as well and just have sensible taxes all around at rather than have it rather than guiding human behavior with confiscatory, putative taxes on on certain things.
+But then tax those at a sensible rate as well and just have sensible taxes all around rather than guiding human behavior with confiscatory, punitive taxes on certain things.

 How about that?

-And so I don't know if you want to count uh tax investment and income at different rates, but uh I I believe that uh no capital gains should ever be taxed because we want the people to reinvest that money.
+And so I don't know if you want to count tax investment and income at different rates, but I believe that no capital gains should ever be taxed because we want the people to reinvest that money.

 Exactly.

-That that that when people talking about Mitt Romney's tax rate or Warren Buffett's tax rate versus his secretary, those are two totally different types of income.
+When people talk about Mitt Romney's tax rate or Warren Buffett's tax rate versus his secretary, those are two totally different types of income.

 Listen, I've got about a minute, but let me spend it with you because it's a little game I've always played on every show I've always done.

-But uh where where would you say you are politically?
+But where would you say you are politically?

 Are you conservative, liberal, moderate?